akshath123/Finding-out-Accident-Occurrence-using-Accelerator-in-mobile-phones-/README.md

 ## The Analytics

-We are using pattern recognization algorithm (Dynamic Time Wrapping Algorithm) for finding out the distance between the signals ( the accelerometer data ) and cluster them using a modified K-means clustering.
+We are using **pattern recognization algorithm (Dynamic Time Wrapping Algorithm)** for finding out the distance between the signals ( the accelerometer data ) and cluster them using a **modified version of K-means clustering**.
 Here the distance metric we use is the distance what we get by comparing the two time series signals.

 ## What happens if the user drops the phone by mistake